 The CARIS process shall determine whether to approve an Interregional Transmission Project, identified and evaluated under the “Analysis and Consideration of Interregional Transmission Projects” section of the Interregional Planning Protocol, if any, and proposed in the NYISO’s economic planning process, as an economic transmission project in lieu of a proposed regional economic transmission project for regulated cost allocation and recovery under the ISO Tariff.

-The CARIS will align with the reliability planning process.
+The CARIS will align with the Reliability Planning Process.

 31.3.1.2 Interested Party Participation in the Development of the CARIS